wazuh/wazuh-documentation/source/upgrade-guide/upgrading-elastic-stack/elastic_server_minor_upgrade.rst

       }
       '

 #.
-Before upgrading the next node, wait for the cluster to finish shard allocation.
+Before upgrading the next node, wait for the cluster to finish shard allocation:

     .. code-block:: bash